Manananggal

-The manananggal (lit. 'remover') is a mythical creature in the Philippines that is able to separate its upper torso from the lower part of its body.
-Their fangs and wings give them a vampire-like appearance.
+The manananggal (lit. 'remover') is a mythical creature from the folklore of the Philippines.
+The creature is said to have the ability to detach and separate its upper torso from the lower part of its body.
+Its fangs and wings give it a vampire-like appearance.

 Mythology

 The word manananggál is derived from the Tagalog word tanggál, meaning "to remove" or "to separate", and literally translating to "remover" or "separator".
 In this case, it may be interpreted as "one who separates itself".
 The name is also associated with an expression referring to a severed torso.

 In Philippine folklore, the manananggal is typically portrayed as a fearsome and grotesque creature, most often depicted as female.
-It is known to detach its upper torso from its lower half, with its entrails exposed, and grow large, bat-like wings used to fly at night in search of victims.
+It is known to separate its upper body from its lower half, revealing its entrails and developing large, bat-like wings that allow it to fly at night in search of victims.

 The manananggal is commonly believed to prey on sleeping, pregnant women by using an elongated, proboscis-like tongue to extract fetuses or draw blood.
-Folklore also associates the creature with targeting newlyweds, lovers, newborn children, and occasionally grooms who were abandoned before marriage.
-During its nocturnal hunt, the creature's severed lower torso remains stationary and is its point of vulnerability.
+Folklore also associates the creature with targeting newlyweds, lovers, newborn children, and occasionally grooms who were abandoned after marriage.
+During its nocturnal hunt, the creature's severed lower torso remains motionless and is its point of vulnerability.
 Traditional practices for killing a manananggal include applying salt, garlic, ash, or fire to the lower half, thereby preventing the upper torso from reuniting with it.
 If it fails to recombine before sunrise, the creature is believed to die.

-The myth of the manananggal is widely recognized in the Visayan regions of the Philippines, particularly in the western provinces of Capiz, Iloilo, Bohol and Antique.
-Descriptions of the manananggal vary across different accounts, but it is generally associated with characteristics similar to those found in other folkloric beings such as vampires, Visayan folklore entities, and aswangs, as manananggals are also believed to be repelled by garlic, salt and holy water.
+The myth of the manananggal is widely recognized in the Visayan regions of the Philippines, particularly in the western provinces of Capiz, Iloilo, Bohol, and Antique.
+Descriptions of the manananggal vary across different accounts, but it is generally associated with characteristics similar to those found in other folkloric beings such as vampires, Visayan folklore entities, and aswangs, as manananggals are also believed to be repelled by garlic, salt, and holy water.
 They are also thought to avoid daggers, light, vinegar, spices and the tail of a stingray, which can be fashioned into a whip.
 Capiz, in particular, is frequently cited as a focal point for manananggal lore and other supernatural folklore involving beings such as ghosts, goblins, and ghouls, collectively referred to as aswangs.
-Despite the influence of modernization, belief in and reports of encounters with such creatures reportedly persist in certain areas.
+Despite the influence of modernization, belief in and reports of encounters with such creatures reportedly continue in certain areas.
 Comparable mythical figures appear in neighboring Southeast Asian cultures, including those of Indonesia and Malaysia.
 The manananggal also shares certain traits with European vampire folklore, particularly those from the Balkan region, such as aversion to garlic, salt, and sunlight.